Comparison

 Which is safer, JEEP WAGONEER S or MITSUBISHI OUTLANDER?

 JEEP WAGONEER S has 87 total NHTSA complaints with 0 crashes, while MITSUBISHI OUTLANDER has 1,776 complaints with 186 crashes.
-Average safety ratings are 0/5 vs 3.7/5 respectively.
+Review individual model years for specific safety ratings.

 How many recalls does JEEP WAGONEER S have compared to MITSUBISHI OUTLANDER?